Next-Gen App & Browser Testing Cloud

 If accessibility has seen good days in any area, it is the newer innovation and research taking place across wide domains.
 These researches bring new ideas into reality that use AI and accessibility blended and make the lives of people with disabilities much easier.

 One such advancement is the TestMu AI Accessibility MCP Server, an AI-native solution designed to enhance accessibility testing across development environments.
 It brings AI and accessibility together by embedding real-time validations into the developer workflow.
-Whether it’s testing local React apps or apps routed through the TestMu AI tunnel, the server automatically detects and flags accessibility issues such as missing alt attributes, incorrect ARIA roles, or poor contrast ratios.
+Whether you are testing local React apps or apps routed through the TestMu AI tunnel, the server automatically detects and flags accessibility issues such as missing alt attributes, incorrect ARIA roles, or poor contrast ratios.

 Using advanced AI models, it analyzes content structure and visual elements, offering intelligent remediation suggestions to ensure better compatibility and a more inclusive user experience and all this within your IDE.